gravitational/gravity/docs/6.x/monitoring.md

 Alertmanager exposes the cluster-internal service `alertmanager-main.monitoring.svc.cluster.local:9093`.

+### Satellite

+[Satellite](https://github.com/gravitational/satellite) is an open-source problem detector tool for Kubernetes clusters developed by Gravitational.

+Satellite runs on each Gravity Cluster node and executes a multitude of checks continuously assessing the health of the Cluster and the individual nodes.
+Any issues detected by Satellite will be displayed in the output of the `gravity status` command.

+See [Cluster Status](/cluster/#cluster-status) for more information.

 ## Grafana Integration

-The default Grafana configuration includes two pre-configured dashboards providing machine- and pod-level overview of the installed cluster.
-Grafana UI is integrated with Gravity control panel.
+The default Grafana configuration includes two pre-configured dashboards providing machine- and pod-level overview of the installed Cluster.
+Grafana UI is integrated with Gravity Control Panel.
-To view dashboards once the cluster is up and running, navigate to the Cluster's Monitoring page.
+To view dashboards once the Cluster is up and running, navigate to the Cluster's Monitoring page.

 In Gravity clusters Grafana is running in anonymous read-only mode which allows anyone logged into Gravity to view existing dashboards but not modify them or create new ones.

 ## Pluggable Dashboards

-Your cluster image can include its own Grafana dashboards using ConfigMaps.
+Your Cluster Image can include its own Grafana dashboards using ConfigMaps.

-A custom dashboard ConfigMap should be placed into the `monitoring` namespace and assigned the special `monitoring: dashboard` label so it is recognized as a dashboard and loaded during initial cluster image installation:
+A custom dashboard ConfigMap should be placed into the `monitoring` namespace and assigned the special `monitoring: dashboard` label so it is recognized as a dashboard and loaded during initial Cluster Image installation:

 ```yaml
 apiVersion: v1